-- (1) Any thatch roof construction with a span not exceeding 6 metres and which is supported by structural walls must comply with the provisions of SANS 10407: 2004. - (2) A rational design must be provided for any thatch roof construction with a span exceeding 6 metres or where such construction is not supported by structural walls. - Where a new or replacement thatch structure is to be constructed for any building, the following must be incorporated into the design and construction of such thatch roof: - (a) The thatch density should not be less than 35 to 50 kg/m2 for a thickness of 175mm to 200mm; - (b) Sisal binding twine shall be used; - (c) Construction of any thatch roof must be sound and all materials used therein must be of good quality; - (d) Where electrical wiring passes through the roof space of any thatch roof, all wiring shall be run in continuous conduit and all junction boxes shall be properly sealed; - (e) Where, in the opinion of the chief fire officer, the risk of lightning may pose a hazard, it may direct that certain occupancies, as he may determine, be protected by the installation of lightning conductors in accordance with SABS 03: 1985; - (f) All wooden components and all exposed surfaces of thatch must be treated with an approved fire retardant and the thatching must be rodent proofed; - (g) Upon completion of any thatch construction, the owner must provide the Chief Fire Officer with written certification of compliance with all of the provisions of regulation 21(3). - (4) Where, in the opinion of the Chief Fire Officer, any fire in a thatched building will pose an unacceptable risk to any adjacent buildings or property or where its location will result in an increased risk from an external fire, the Chief Fire Officer may prescribe the installation of a sprinkler or drencher system, provided that such system may be manual or automatic in operation. - (5) Any chimney passing through a thatch roof must be constructed so that: - (a) only full 220mm bricks are used and laid so that the unexposed faces in contact with thatch do not be become hot; - (b) all joints and spaces are properly filled with mortar; - (c) no wooden building component or decoration is built into or through any chimney - (d) the top of any chimney stack must extend at least 1 metre above the highest point of the roof;

-- (e) a spark arrestor comprising a stainless steel wire mesh measuring 10 x10 x 1mm across the full width of the flue shall be fitted not less than 700mm from the top of the stack. - (6) Any person who contravenes subsections (1) to (5) commits an offence.
+- (1) Any thatch roof construction with a span not exceeding 6 metres and which is supported by structural walls must comply with the provisions of SANS 10407. - (2) A rational design must be provided for any thatch roof construction with a span exceeding 6 metres or where such construction is not supported by structural walls. - (3) Where a new or replacement thatch structure is to be constructed for any building, the following must be incorporated into the design and construction of such thatch roof- - (a) the thatch density may not be less than 35 to 50 kg/m2 for a thickness of 175mm to 200mm; - (b) sisal binding twine must be used; - (c) construction of any thatch roof must be sound and all materials used therein must be of good quality; - (d) where electrical wiring passes through the roof space of any thatch roof, all wiring must be run in continuous conduit and all junction boxes must be properly sealed;

+(e) where, in the opinion of the chief fire officer, the risk of lightning may pose a hazard, he may direct that certain occupancies, as he may determine, be protected by the installation of lightning conductors in accordance with SABS 03: 1985;

+- (f) all wooden components and all exposed surfaces of thatch must be treated with an approved fire retardant and the thatching must be rodent proofed; - (g) upon completion of any thatch construction, the owner must provide the chief fire officer with written certification of compliance with all of the provisions of this subsection. - (4) Where, in the opinion of the chief fire officer, any fire in a thatched building will pose an unacceptable risk to any adjacent buildings or property or where its location will result in an increased risk from an external fire, the chief fire officer may prescribe the installation of a sprinkler or drencher system, provided that such system may be manual or automatic in operation. - (5) Any chimney passing through a thatch roof must be constructed so that- - (a) only full 220mm bricks are used and laid so that the unexposed faces in contact with thatch do not become hot; - (b) all joints and spaces are properly filled with mortar; - (c) no wooden building component or decoration is built into or through any chimney; - (d) the top of any chimney stack must extend at least 1 metre above the highest point of the roof; and - (e) a spark arrestor comprising a stainless steel wire mesh measuring 10 x10 x 1mm across the full width of the flue be fitted not less than 700mm from the top of the stack.